garyaiki/Scala-Algorithms/README.md

 There are _a lot_ of tests, this was a great help in keeping the code working as I refactored.
 [ScalaTest](http://www.scalatest.org) comes in several styles.
 I chose [FlatSpec](http://www.scalatest.org/user_guide/selecting_a_style), it creates [BDD](http://dannorth.net/introducing-bdd/) test reports that show non-coders what parts of a specification are working, unlike other BDD frameworks I've tried, these are almost as easy to write as JUnit tests.
 Finding descriptive test names is the only extra work.

-To run tests, from the sbt prompt run scalatest
+To run tests, from the sbt prompt
 ```
 > test
 [info] Compiling 55 Scala sources to .../git/scala-algorthms/Scala-Algorithms/target/scala-2.10/classes...